 Toronto corridor into the US

-Why Toronto principals arrive here.
+Why Toronto owners arrive here.

 Toronto is not a foreign-corridor city in the way Sao Paulo or Mexico City are.
-The cross-border friction is register and conviction, not US-presence-readiness.
+The cross-border friction is register and conviction, not US-presence-strength.
 The fix is the lightest of the international corridors and the most easily underestimated.
 House view on Toronto to US entry

 Verticals carried through the corridor.